tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-0.md

 - ["GIF Finder" Web Service App\*](./HW-gif-finder.md)
 - [Project 2](../projects/project2.md)

-\* these assignments are "walkthroughs", you just have to type the code in
+\* these assignments are "walkthroughs", you just have to type the code in.
+Take your time and be sure you understand everything, if you don't, then be sure to ask in class!

 ## VI.
 Demos
 - "To Do" List App
 - Solitaire DOM Game